Printable PDF Board Policy 370

 The technology center participates in a variety of federal programs and receives funding (“Awards”) through those programs.
 All technology center representatives will comply with all regulatory guidance and laws applicable to the individual programs.

 The technology center will regularly monitor its compliance efforts and make appropriate information available to the federal awarding agency (“FAA”), state pass-through entity (“State Entity”), inspectors general, and/or US comptroller.
 The district will make required performance reports using OMB approved information collections reports.

 If the technology center expends $750,000 or more in federal awards during the fiscal year, it will have an audit conducted.

-Regardless of the source of the funds, employees are paid pursuant to the district’s salary schedule for all work performed.
+Regardless of the source of the funds, employees are paid pursuant to the technology center’s salary schedule for all work performed.
 If personnel costs are paid with Awards, those costs will be calculated as wages and fringe benefits permitted in 2 C.F.R. § 200.431 for services rendered during the relevant time period.

 Employees who are paid with Award funds – in whole or in part - must maintain adequate records documenting the time spent performing each set of duties so that their compensation can be correctly allocated to the Award.
 2 C.F.R. § 200.430